Nashville-Public-Library/talklib/README.md

 - Instead, we tell WR to run a Batch script (`.bat` file) which in turn will run the Python script (`.py` file).
 - Ensure the Batch & Python scripts are in the same directory.
 - A sample `.bat` file (`Example.bat`) is included in the [misc](https://github.com/Nashville-Public-Library/misc/tree/main/talklib_examples) repo.
+    - Download this file and place it in the same folder as your Python file.
+    - Right-Click the file and click `Unblock` so that it can be executed.
+    - It is a best practice to give the `.bat` and `.py` files the same name, though it is not necessary.
-- PLEASE NOTE: the `.bat` file will run all Python files in the folder.
+- PLEASE NOTE: the `.bat` file will run **all** Python files in the folder.
 This is one reason it is best to separate your Python files into different folders, each with its own `.bat` file.

 Here is what an example directory structure should look like:
 ````